Sign up

 2. Click-through Rate

 Your list’s engagement with your email and interest in finding out more about your company, its products, or your offer can be directly inferred from your email’s clickthrough rate (CTR).
-It essentially functions as a “day-to-day” email marketing statistic because it makes it simple to determine the effectiveness of each and every email you send.
+It essentially functions as a “day-to-day” email marketing statistic because it makes it simple to determine the effectiveness of every email you send.
 From there, you may monitor the evolution of your CTR.
 Additionally, CTR reveals a lot about the quality of an email marketing campaign.

 3. Unsubscribe Rate

-What causes high unsubscribe rates?
 Plenty of reasons may spark high unsubscribe rates.
 Poor email list quality and ‘aggressive’ campaigns can be some of the causes of unsubscribing.
 If so, examine your email analytics tool more closely and determine whether the conversions and return on investment outweigh the expense of acquiring new connections.

 4. Spam Complaint Rate